Halloween Special: Scary Online Interview Stories

 Scary campfire stories:

-If like me, you were one of those kids who were sent away to summer camp, much to the joy of our parents, this will be something you can relate to.
-As night fell around the campfire, Bob, the camp counselor, began to tell scary ghost stories, which for the most part, were lame and unimaginative.
+If, like me, you were one of those kids who were sent away to summer camp, much to the joy of our parents, this will be something you can relate to.
+As night fell around the campfire, Bob, the camp counselor, began to tell scary ghost stories, which for the most part, were simplistic and unimaginative.
 However, when he put the flashlight under his chin for effect, it would light up his face, which became distorted in a strange, frightening, and psychotic way.
 This was when things got scary, and you began to hear strange noises in the woods, getting closer and closer.

 Now switch to the 2020 mid-pandemic online interview.
 The slightly nervous candidate looks down (or up) at his laptop with the lighting above or below his face.
-As with the camp counselor, this is not the candidate's best look and is kind of creepy, leading me to online interview tip number one.
+As with the camp counselor, this is not the candidate's best look and is creepy, leading me to online interview tip number one.

 Online Interview - Tip 1: Don't look like Bob, the scary camp counselor.